Key Takeaways:

 Athens, Georgia

-The Sea Grant program at the University of Georgia has been instrumental in helping The Peach State solve coastal issues and maximize economic opportunities relating to its marine environments.
+The Sea Grant program at the University of Georgia has played a crucial role in helping the Peach State address coastal issues and capitalize on economic opportunities related to its marine environments.
 To achieve these goals, the university conducts research, promotes education and training, and offers outreach opportunities.
-Approximately 40% of the university’s grant goes straight into research.
+Approximately 40% of the university’s grant funds are allocated directly to research.
 Recent projects have investigated the black gill parasite infecting local shrimp, studied sea turtle conservation, and assisted coastal communities with preparing for rising sea levels.

 University of Guam